jvg-jeevan/LeetCode/README.md

 Usage:
 - Browse the folders to find the problem you're interested in.
-- Each problem folder contains solutions in both Python and Java.
+- Each problem folder contains solutions in either Python or Java.
 Choose the one that suits you best.
 - You can directly copy the code or clone the repository to your local machine.

 Contact: